Viper007Bond/vipers-video-quicktags/readme.txt

 If your favorite video site is not supported, please see [the FAQ](http://wordpress.org/extend/plugins/vipers-video-quicktags/faq/) for details on how to get me to include it.

-**Legacy Version**

-This plugin now requires WordPress 2.6.0 or newer.
-If for some reason you are running an old version of WordPress (which I **strongly** discourage), you can download the legacy version [right here](http://downloads.wordpress.org/plugin/vipers-video-quicktags.5.4.4.zip).

 == Installation ==

 ###Updgrading From A Previous Version###